 header_image

-A primary mission of the Department of Rehabilitation Psychology and Special Education is to improve the lives of individuals with disabilities.
-The Disability Rights and Services Certificate provides undergraduates across the broader campus with knowledge, skills, and dispositions to contribute to the department’s mission.
-Students completing the certificate will become advocates for equity and inclusion of individuals with disabilities within their own major programs of study and future careers.
+The Department of Rehabilitation Psychology and Special Education’s primary mission is to improve the lives of individuals with disabilities.
+The Disability Rights and Services Certificate equips undergraduate students with the knowledge, skills, and attitudes needed to support this mission.
+Upon completion, students will be prepared to advocate for the equity and inclusion of individuals with disabilities in their academic fields and future careers.

-This certificate is a popular option for pre-health students excited to learn important knowledge and skills related to supporting individuals with disabilities.
-Additionally, students who are considering graduate work in education can use the certificate to explore coursework related to special education.
+This certificate is particularly popular among pre-health students who seek to gain valuable knowledge and skills related to supporting individuals with disabilities.
+It also serves as an excellent option for students considering graduate studies in education, offering exposure to special education coursework.

-The Department of Rehabilitation Psychology and Special Education is excited to host Disability Rights and Access in Australia, a faculty-led short-term study abroad summer course that serves as an elective in the certificate.
+The Department of Rehabilitation Psychology and Special Education offers a short-term, faculty-led, summer study abroad course, Disability Rights and Access in Australia, which can be counted as an elective for the certificate.

 How to Get In